Log In

 Reset Password

-About a dozen of the roughly 50 residents who attended spoke, and nearly everyone who did voiced opposition against Christopher and Sheri Anthony requesting to use the farm, located at 1995 Hemlock St., for agritourism.
+About a dozen residents spoke, and nearly everyone who did voiced opposition against Christopher and Sheri Anthony requesting to use the farm, located at 1995 Hemlock St., for agritourism.

 “Most of the people that spoke, they knocked it out of the park,” said Meining, who added they did a professional job in attempting to get their points across.
 “It was (like) a ‘wow’ moment for me.”